-Introduction to Programming Concepts is the prerequisite for our introductory programming courses in C#, Java, Visual Basic, and Perl.
+Introduction to Programming Concepts is the prerequisite for our introductory programming courses in C#, Java, Python, and Perl.
 However, if you already have programming experience and understand such programming constructs and terminology as input statements, if statements (conditionals), and loops, you may not need to take the Introduction to Programming Concepts class.
 We recommend you read the course description for the class.
 If you feel comfortable with the topics listed, you can proceed directly to the introductory language classes.

 If you're an experienced programmer interested in beginning a new language, you may also want to look through our course topics and prerequisites to determine which level is right for you.
 For example, if you want to learn Java but have previous experience with a C-style language (like C or C++) as well as an understanding of object-oriented concepts, you may consider skipping Introduction to Java Programming and beginning the series with the intermediate course.